Ghana Football Association

 The Ghana Football Association (GFA) is the governing body of association football in Ghana, based in the capital city, Accra.
-Founded in 1957 to replace the Gold Coast Football Association which was founded in 1920, it organizes and governs Ghana's football leagues, football cup competitions and national teams.
+Founded in 1957 to replace the Gold Coast Football Association which was founded in 1935, it organizes and governs Ghana's association football leagues, cup competitions, and national teams.

 On 7 June 2018, the GFA was dissolved by the former Minister of Sport, Isaac Kwame Asiamah, after the discovery of corruption in the association through investigative videos which later made up Anas Aremeyaw Anas' Number 12 exposé.
 In October 2019, Kurt Okraku, was elected as GFA's new president after reconvention upon the completion of the work of the FIFA Normalization Committee.
 Mark Addo was later elected vice president in November 2019.
 Kurt Okraku was re-elected for a second term as GFA President during their 2023 Elective Congress in Tamale, Ghana.

 History

-Gold Coast Football Association

-The Ghana Football Association (GFA) is the successor to the Gold Coast Football Association, which was one of the oldest football associations in Africa, having been founded in 1920.
-The sport of football was introduced in Gold Coast by the European merchants in the late 19th century.
-As the game became popular, several amateur clubs were formed along the coast.
+The Ghana Football Association (GFA) is the successor to the Gold Coast Football Association, which was founded in 1920.
+Another source is a letter sent by the United Gold Coast Football Association to FIFA in 1954, which mentioned that it can be traced back to the Accra Amateur Football Association, founded in 1935.
+The sport of association football was introduced in Gold Coast by the European merchants in the 19th century.
+As the game became more popular, amateur clubs were formed along the coast.
 Records indicate that Cape Coast and Accra were the first colonial cities in sub-Saharan Africa to host formal leagues in the Gold Coast.
-After a weak start in 1915, the league kicked off in 1922 with the Accra Hearts of Oak Sporting Club emerging as winners, taking the coveted Guggisberg shield – named after the progressive British governor of that period and the man who started the Accra Football League, Sir Gordon Guggisberg.
+The league kicked off in 1922 with the Accra Hearts of Oak Sporting Club emerging as winners, taking the coveted Guggisberg shield – named after the British governor of that period and the man who started the Accra Football League, Gordon Guggisberg.

-Amateur status

 Association football was brought to the Gold Coast near the end of the 19th century by merchants from Europe, who had by then conquered the coastal areas and built forts and castles to facilitate trade.
-In their leisure time, the sailors would play football among themselves and with the indigenous people.
+In their leisure time, the sailors would play association football among themselves and with the indigenous people.

-The popularity of the game spread quickly along the coast, culminating in the formation of the first football club, Excelsior, in 1903 by Mr. Briton, a Jamaican-born British citizen who was the then Head Teacher of Philip Quaque Government Boys School in Cape Coast.
-As the popularity of the game grew, other amateur clubs were formed along the coast, including: Accra Hearts of Oak, Accra Standfast, Cape Coast Venomous Vipers, Cape Coast Mysterious Dwarfs (now Cape Coast Ebusua Dwarfs), Sekondi Hasaacas and Sekondi Eleven Wise.